Saw III

 The inciting incident occurs at 12 minutes when Lynn awakens with a shotgun collar locked around her neck, directly linked to Jigsaw's heartbeat.
 Jeff awakens in a cage, forced to begin his test of forgiveness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jeff makes the active choice to enter the freezer room to save Danica (the witness who didn't stop his son's killer).
+This shows the protagonist's commitment to Jeff makes the active choice to enter the freezer room to save Danica (the witness who didn't stop his son's killer).
 Lynn commits to the surgery, gathering tools.
 Both cross into their tests., moving from reaction to action.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Jeff fails his ultimate test of forgiveness, killing Timothy Young by letting him burn in the trap.
 Amanda shoots Lynn in the stomach.
-The literal whiff of death - Lynn appears to die, and Jeff's humanity seems lost., demonstrates the protagonist at their lowest point.
+The literal whiff of death - Lynn appears to die, and Jeff's humanity seems lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 82% of the runtime.
 The revelation: Lynn is Jeff's wife.
 All tests were interconnected.
 Jigsaw reveals the final choice to Jeff - forgive or continue the cycle of vengeance.
 Jeff learns the true cost of his obsession., demonstrating the transformation achieved throughout the journey.